SCIInstitute/SCIRun/docs/user_doc/ClassicTutorial.md

 **Pipes**: Data is transferred from one module to another using dataflow connections, commonly referred to as Pipes.
 Each dataflow pipe transfers a specific datatype in SCIRun, denoted by a unique color.
 Pipes run from the output Port of one module to the input Port(s) of one or more other modules.
 Ports of the same color correspond to the same datatype and can be connected.

-Two or more connected modules form a SCIRun network, or net.
+Two or more connected modules form a SCIRun network.

 ## ReadField Module

-Now it is time to begin creating a SCIRun dataflow net.
+Now it is time to begin creating a SCIRun network.
 First, create a **ReadField** module, which will be used to load a SCIRun Field dataset from disk.

 Select **ReadField** under the DataIO section in the module selector located on the left side the the main SCIRun window, as show in ({numref}`fig-module-selection`).